 We can all agree that gathering additional information is helpful when we have to make an important decision.
-For radiologists, a breast ultrasound can do just that – provide additional information.
-Many women get scared or worried when the radiologist recommends a breast ultrasound but think of this as a tool to gather more information.
-Learn more about breast ultrasound from Dr. Susan Kennedy, one of our breast imaging radiologists.
+For radiologists, a breast ultrasound can do just that – provide additional information – and is often a useful compliment after a screening mammogram.
+Many women get scared or worried when the radiologist recommends a breast ultrasound.
+Learn more about how breast ultrasound is most effectively used from Dr. Susan Kennedy, one of our breast imaging radiologists.

 The Role of Breast Ultrasound

 Mammography and breast ultrasound are complimentary tools.
-Ultrasound can help explain a mammogram’s findings, but should not be used in place of a screening mammogram because many breast cancers are only seen on a mammogram.
+Ultrasound can help explain a mammogram’s findings, but should not be used in place of a screening mammogram – even for women who have dense breast tissue – because many breast cancers are only seen on a mammogram.

 For example, breast cancer can present as just a small group of microcalcifications on a patient’s mammogram.
 These microcalcifications are not well visualized on ultrasound.
-It is true that mammograms are not able to detect 100% of all breast cancers, but it is still the most effective screening test for breast cancer that we have today.
+It is true that mammograms are not able to detect 100% of all breast cancers, but a mammogram – specifically 3D mammograms – is still the most effective screening test for breast cancer that we have today.
 It should also be noted that a small percentage of breast cancers can only be seen on ultrasound and this is why ultrasound is used in conjunction with the patient’s mammogram and physical exam.